 Braintree has learned from Stripe and doubled down on written documentation.
 On the Support Articles page you’ll find all you need to know about Braintree, and how to get the most out of its many features.

 If you’re after more technical docs, the developer page has your back.
 On both pages the layout is clear and simple to follow, so you won’t have a hard time finding what you’re after.

 And at any time expert advice is just a few clicks away.
 Spend less time worrying with support from in-house experts who can advise you on best practices, answer your burning questions and help with things like chargebacks and card attacks.

 As you might have noticed after reading (or skimming) through 3,000 words about PayPal, Stripe and Braintree, each offers a fantastic service and a range of benefits.

 We’re not trying to pit one against the other in a payment gateway deathmatch, it’s about finding one that’s right for you.
 Each is suited to different things, so take the time to check out the comparisons and weigh each one up.

 This is one fight we have no stake in.
-With Paperform you can create landing forms and eCommerce pages that accept payments with PayPal, Stripe, Braintree, or even use Square if you want to.
+With Paperform you can create landing forms and ecommerce pages that accept payments with PayPal, Stripe, Braintree, or even use Square if you want to.
 It's completely up to you.

 Why not take advantage of our 14-day free trial and see for yourself?
-No credit card required.
+No credit card is required.